Bamboofungus/OpenCV-DAM-System/README.md

 ### 2. Partition flies in initial frame by dragging boxes with mouse and labeling in popup UI
 ![Partitioning UI](./PartitioningUI.png)
 * Strange results may occur if any of the boxes overlap
-* Can undo previous results with Undo button
-* Press finish button when done
 * Please do not click cancel on popup window for now

 ### 3. Let camera run with program for the duration of the experiment, avoid disturbing lighting condition